janosmiko/nvim-gitstatus/README.md

 ## Setup

-Add the component `"gitstatus"` to your lualine configuration.
+Add the component `gitstatus` to your lualine configuration.
 For example:

 ```lua
 require("lualine").setup({